aaronpkelly/aaronpkelly.github.io/posts/withTOCs/aws_fargate_ssh.md

 # The problem
 AWS Fargate doesn't allow you to SSH into a running container.

+And that sucks, because I really like being able to connect to my containers interactively after they're deployed.

+Initially, I really liked the sound of this Fargate service because there's very little to manage, you can just spin up the scaffolding you need to host and run your containers and you're golden.

+But I had a really tough time trying to SSH to my mutt container instance that AWS Fargate managed for me, and as it turns out...
+Fargate doesn't support a SSH connection method.
+Some light duckduckgo'ing showed me that it was going to be difficult/impossible to connect this way.

+The only sanctioned way to ssh to a container that's managed by AWS is to make sure that it's launched on an EC2 instance.
+I don't really want the overhead of an EC2 instance.

 # The solution
 Install OpenSSH on your container, configure it, then change the port number.